 Caryl holds an M.A. in English Literature from Rutgers University and has an A.B.A. from the Department of Education.

-Caryl is a member of the National Organization for Rare Disorders and is a representative for Avery’s Hope with the EveryLife Foundation for Rare Diseases, the Global Genes Rare Patient Alliance and is in the Delegate Program of Patients Rising.
+Caryl is a member of the National Organization for Rare Disorders and is a representative for Avery’s Hope with the EveryLife Foundation for Rare Diseases, and the Global Genes Rare Patient Alliance.
+She serves on the Patient Senate for Patients Rising Now.
 Caryl is also a Founding Member of WRAP – Worldwide Rare Advocacy Partnership.

-Caryl is an avid cyclist, an artist, a wife, a mom to three amazing young men, a grandma, and “Ya Ya”; to an amazing young man battling Microvillus Inclusion Disease.
+Caryl is an avid cyclist, an artist, a wife, a mom to three amazing young men, and “Ya Ya” to 4 grandsons.

 Carie Chester was born and raised in NJ, where she lives today with her beloved husband, Pete, and dog, Bubba.
 They are the light of her life.